Well, Rush, you laugh about Brittany Spears' sister being pregnant, but it was a lead story in Boston TV last night.

 She's pushing him out there, folks, because she knows that the Democrats are deciding whether to finally cut ties with him or not.

-Now they're not gonna say this.
+Now, they're not going to say this.

-Uh they will not confirm that this is correct if anybody were to ask them about it, but that's why he's out front all over the place.
+They will not confirm that this is correct if anybody were to ask them about it, but that's why he's out front all over the place.

-This is not, I mean, he's got an uncontrollable ego, but he's not out there off message in terms of upstaging his wife and possibly doing her harm.
+This is not, I mean, he's got an uncontrollable ego, but he's not out there off-message in terms of upstaging his wife and possibly doing her harm.

 He is putting himself out there as a third-term president who's not on the ballot.